 Edit the CustomConfigMap and list the ConfigMap.
 You can see new ConfigMap name with a postfix.

 Kubectl edit ccm configtest -n test Kubectl list cm -n test NAME DATA AGE testconfig-10jov 1 10s testconfig-sn8ya 1 111s

 Now check the deployment.
 You can see that it is updated with new ConfigMap and metadata label.

 kubectl get deployment busybox-deployment -n test -o yaml apiVersion: apps/v1 kind: Deployment metadata: name: busybox-deployment labels: testconfig: 10jov app: busybox spec: replicas: 1 revisionHistoryLimit: 1 strategy: type: RollingUpdate selector: matchLabels: app: busybox template: metadata: labels: app: busybox spec: containers: - name: busybox image: busybox imagePullPolicy: IfNotPresent command: ['sh', '-c', 'echo Container 1 is Running ; sleep 3600'] volumeMounts: - mountPath: /test name: test-config volumes: - name: test-config configMap: name: testconfig-10jov

-Give configurator are try and share your feedback with us.
+Give configurator a try and share your feedback with us.
 If you are interested in contributing to the project, you can reach out to us.
-The project can be clone from https://github.com/gopaddle-io/configurator
+The project can be cloned from https://github.com/gopaddle-io/configurator